zominy/bash-cybersecurity-course/Module 3: Variables, Loops, and Conditionals: Building Logic for Defense/tutorial.md

 | ... (commands)     | Commands for the "false" case if the condition isnt met.         |
 | fi                 | Ends the if-statement block.
 (Mandatory to tell the system it is done)           |

-You're script should now look like this:
+Your script should now look like this:
 ```bash
 #!/bin/bash
 USERNAME=$(whoami)